- Date : 23/05/2018

 - Person can be a non-resident or even a foreign national.

-- An individual can take life insurance policy on his own life, or on the life of spouse and child (dependant/independent, major/minor, married/unmarried, no cap on the number of children).
+- An individual can buy life insurance policy for the self, or spouse and child (dependent/independent, major/minor, married/unmarried, no cap on the number of children).

 - The life insurance policy can be of any form: pure term insurance, traditional plan, ULIP plan etc.

-- Maximum amount of deduction under this section (for all insurance/investment avenues including the premium for life insurance) for a financial year is Rs.
-1,50,000.
+- The maximum amount of deduction under this section (for all insurance/investment avenues including the premium for life insurance) for a financial year is INR 1,50,000.

-- A life insurance policy qualifies for a tax deduction (in case policy is issued after April 1, 2012) only if the premium does not exceed 10% of sum assured.
-For policies issued before this date, the premium should not have exceeded 20% of the sum assured.
+- A life insurance policy is eligible for a tax deduction (if the policy is issued after April 1, 2012) only if the premium is not more than 10% of the assured sum.
+For policies issued before April 1, 2012, the premium should not have exceeded 20% of the assured sum.

 Following are the main conditions of claiming tax deduction for health insurance premium under Section 80D of the Income Tax Act:

-- Following payments will qualify for a tax deduction u/s 80D:
+- Following payments are eligible for a tax deduction u/s 80D:

-- Premium of such a policy which can be attributed towards the critical illness rider in case of life insurance policy qualifies for a deduction u/s 80D of the Act.
-Premium for accident rider does not qualify for Section 80D.
+- Premium of such a policy, which can be attributed towards the critical illness rider in case of life insurance policy qualifies for a deduction u/s 80D of the Act.
+The premium for accident rider does not qualify for Section 80D.

-- Deduction under Section 80D is available on “payment basis” i.e. in the year you’ve made the payment, irrespective of which year it relates to.
+- Deduction under Section 80D is available on ‘payment basis’ i.e. in the year the payment is made, irrespective of the year it relates to.